laraklopper/MEDIA-TYPE-API/README.md

 ## HOW TO USE THE APPLICATION

 To use the app the user must input a name and select a media type.
 Thereafter the user can add an item from the data to a list of favourites.
+The app also allows the user to delete a item on the favourites list after adding it to the favourites list.To use the app the user must input a name and select a media type.
+Thereafter the user can add an item from the data to a list of favourites.
 The app also allows the user to delete a item on the favourites list after adding it to the favourites list.

+The App uses an Api (Application Programming Interface) to get the relavent data.
+When the React app needs data, it makes HTTP requests to the API endpoints exposed by the Express.js server.
+The Express.js back-end server handles incoming requests from the React.js front-end client and processes them.
+Once the data is received from the server, React updates its state, and the UI is re-rendered to display the fetched data

 The App uses the following API to fetch the data:

 `https://itunes.apple.com/search?term=${term}+&entity=${type}`

 ## HOW TO RUN THE APPLICATION

-Nodemon allows Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
-Nodemon is installed as a dependency and allows the express back-end to run using npm start.
-The React front-end of the can be started in the terminal using npm start.
-The app can therefore be run using the npm start command in the terminal.
+React is used for building front-end apps that can communicate with the backend server.
 To get the front-end and backend to work together the app uses a proxy server.
+To run the app both the back end Express.js and front end React.js servers must be running.
+Both the Express.js and React.js servers can be run using the `npm start` command terminal.

 ## SECURITY MEASURES